Servi-Car Gas/Oil Tanks

 The aftermarket gas tank does not have the "instant reserve" shut-off valve found on 1950-1958 Servi-cars.
 Instead, it has a more common 3/8" NPT threaded hole which accommodates wing-style fuel valves.

-To help eliminate potential tank leaks and cracked mounting tabs, wrap pieces of rubber around the top frame tube.
+To help eliminate potential tank leaks and cracked mounting tabs, pre-fit the tanks onto the frame.
+Start by wrapping several pieces of rubber around the top frame tube.
 A section of 1" automotive heater hose spliced length-wise works well for this.
 The rubber acts as a vibration dampener from the tanks to the frame.

 Oil Tank Lines and Fittings